Tax and behaviour change for CA students

 It is important that [tax reliefs] are effective if they are to be retained in an ever-more complex system of rule.

-More recent news revealed that the City of London is now the main contributor of tax since the 2008 recession; generating as much tax as the next 37 largest cities.
-By increasing the personal allowance, thousands of low income workers based outside the Capital have been taken out of the equation.
+It was revealed in 2016 that the City of London was the main contributor of tax since the 2008 recession; generating as much tax as the next 37 largest cities.
+By increasing the personal allowance, thousands of low-income workers based outside the Capital have been taken out of the equation.

 However, this means that the Exchequer is now reliant on London for 30% of our economy taxes.
 How do you think this will affect the economy in the future?
 What is needed to readdress the balance (if it needs to be re-addressed)?

 In this article on CA Today, Nicola Sinclair examines some of the more unusual tax reliefs that we currently have in the UK.
 Tax reliefs add to the complexity of the UK tax system, therefore, it is important that they are effective if they are to be retained in an ever-more complex system of rules.